AtharvaMutsaddi/Jigsaw-Comments-Severity-Rating-Application/README.md

 4. Test thoroughly.
 5. Commit your changes and push to your forked repository.
 6. Submit a pull request, describing your changes in detail.
-7. Changes can be made now in the Model Notebook folder for improving model accuracy
+7. Changes can be made now in the Model Notebook folder for improving model accuracy.
+You will need your own kaggle.json file for accessing Training Data.
+Validation Data can be found at: https://www.kaggle.com/competitions/jigsaw-toxic-severity-rating/data

 ## License